Policy Brief

 - to request the Privileges and Procedures Committee to bring forward the necessary legislative amendments to give effect to this proposition in time for the General Election in 2026.

-- Promote fairness.
+- It would promote fairness.
 In the 2022 election it was possible to top the poll with fewer than 1,000 votes in some districts while in others at least 1,000 votes were required to come in the last elected position.
 The office of senator deals with such issues, given that all Islanders, regardless of whether they live in an urban or country parish, are voting for the same candidates in the same election.

 - The current Assembly has lacked the perspective and overview that comes from having members who are elected on behalf of the whole Island.
 The lack of Island-wide debate on policy issues in 2022 was noted as a drawback of that election, given that the focus was inevitably narrowed towards the district and Parish level.